 In this post, we’ll walk you through everything you need to know about quartz shower walls.

 Quartz Shower Walls: Cost

 Quartz shower walls cost between $50 and $100 per square foot when it comes to materials.
 On average, people spend $5,400 in total to fit their standard showers with high-quality quartz walls.

-That’s no small amount of money but quartz does offer tremendous savings in the long run, thanks to its durability, which we’ll explore next.
+That’s no small amount of money but quartz shower walls do offer tremendous savings in the long run, thanks to their durability, which we’ll explore next.